Rainbow: Rainbows with different materials

 Droplets (or spheres) composed of materials with different refractive indices than plain water produce rainbows with different radius angles.
-Since salt water has a higher refractive index, a sea spray bow doesn't perfectly align with the ordinary rainbow, if seen at the same spot.
+Since salt water has a higher refractive index, a sea spray bow does not perfectly align with the ordinary rainbow, if seen at the same spot.
 Tiny plastic or glass marbles may be used in road marking as a reflectors to enhance its visibility by drivers at night.
 Due to a much higher refractive index, rainbows observed on such marbles have a noticeably smaller radius.
 One can easily reproduce such phenomena by sprinkling liquids of different refractive indices in the air, as illustrated in the photo.

 The displacement of the rainbow due to different refractive indices can be pushed to a peculiar limit.
 For a material with a refractive index larger than 2, there is no angle fulfilling the requirements for the first order rainbow.
 For example, the index of refraction of diamond is about 2.4, so diamond spheres would produce rainbows starting from the second order, omitting the first order.
 In general, as the refractive index exceeds a number n + 1, where n is a natural number, the critical incidence angle for n times internally reflected rays escapes the domain $[0,\frac{\pi}{2}]$.
 This results in a rainbow of the n-th order shrinking to the antisolar point and vanishing.

 Scientific history

-The classical Greek scholar Aristotle (384–322 BC) was first to devote serious attention to the rainbow.
+The classical Greek scholar Aristotle was first to devote serious attention to the rainbow.
 According to Raymond L. Lee and Alistair B. Fraser, "Despite its many flaws and its appeal to Pythagorean numerology, Aristotle's qualitative explanation showed an inventiveness and relative consistency that was unmatched for centuries.
 After Aristotle's death, much rainbow theory consisted of reaction to his work, although not all of this was uncritical."